nim-lang/website/jekyll/_posts/2018-06-07-create-a-simple-macro.md

       articles as a guest author on nim-lang.org then get in touch with us via
       <a href="https://twitter.com/nim_lang">Twitter</a> or
       <a href="https://nim-lang.org/community.html">otherwise</a>.
+      You can also just create a PR like
+      <a href="https://github.com/nim-lang/website/pull/90">this author did</a>.
     </div>
   </div>
 </div>

-# Creating a simple macro

 Hello, as you might know Nim is a powerful programming language that supports metaprogramming using macros.
-Though a lot of Nim programmers are unaware about their merits due to lack of learning resources.
-In the first part of this series will discuss the use of macros to simplify the creation of boilerplate code in Nim.
+Though a lot of Nim programmers are unaware of their merits due to lack of learning resources.
+The first part of this series will discuss the use of macros to simplify the creation of boilerplate code in Nim.